Two Light Easy Reading Books

 • The Tennis Party by Madeleine Wickham

-When you finish reading a book within an hour, it seems a bit foolish to spend more time writing a review for it.
-Still, I thought, let’s try to string a few sentences together, and if it feels too difficult I”ll drop it.
+When you finish reading a book within an hour, spending more time writing a review for it seems a bit foolish.
+Still, I thought, let’s try to string a few sentences together, and if it feels too difficult, I”‘ll drop it.
 So, here’s my no-effort review, quickly put together in about 20 mins.
 I hope it makes sense for all of you reading it.

 Mrs. Funnybones